-The EU and the UK have finally agreed a deal to resolve the trade row over Northern Ireland.
+The EU and the UK have finally agreed on a deal to resolve the trade row over Northern Ireland.
 Following Brexit, the NI Protocol was put in place to avoid a hard border for Ireland, keeping NI in the EU’s single market for trade.
 This meant that businesses moving goods between GB and NI were required to comply with the new customs requirements.
-Multiple delays or grace periods were agreed to postpone the introduction of certain rules and checks at the time, but these were not sustainable for long-term trade.
+Multiple delays or grace periods were agreed upon to postpone the introduction of certain rules and checks at the time, but these were not sustainable for long-term trade.
 The good news?
 Under the new Windsor Framework, the current requirements for customs declarations for goods moving from GB to NI will no longer be required.
-The Windsor Framework aims to cut customs paperwork and checks on goods moving from GB but destined to stay in NI.
+The Windsor Framework aims to cut customs paperwork and checks on goods moving from GB but destined to stay in NI, ensuring the smooth flow of internal UK trade and safeguarding Northern Ireland's place in the European Union.

 The ‘Green Lane’